hfiref0x/VBoxHardenedLoader/Binary/howto.md

 On "Motherboard" tab ensure Enable I/O APIC is turned on.
 If you plan to use EFI please read Appendix A: Using EFI VM.

+On "Motherboard" tab also ensure that the Pointing Device is set to PS/2 Mouse.

 <img src="https://raw.githubusercontent.com/hfiref0x/VBoxHardenedLoader/master/Binary/help/4_settings_mb.png" />

 On "Processor" tab ensure PAE/NX enabled.
 Also note that your VM must have at least TWO CPUs because again number of processors used by malware to determinate VM execution.
 So give VM at minimum two processors.